 The Changeover begins in a place of barely-managed hopelessness.
 Sixteen-year-old Laura Chant (newcomer Erana James) lives in a broken home in the broken landscape of post-earthquake Christchurch.
 Laura cares for her four-year-old brother Jacko (Benji Purchase) while her single mother Kate (Melanie Lynskey, I Don’t Feel At Home In The World Anymore) works extra shifts to pay rent on their almost-condemned home.
 When malignant supernatural force Carmody Braque (Timothy Spall, Harry Potter) attacks Jacko with a life-draining curse, Laura is forced to confront the supernatural within herself and ‘changeover’ into a witch to save her brother.
 Helping her with this transition is a convenient family of witches including Laura’s romantic interest, good-boy school prefect Sorensen Carlisle (Nicholas Galitzine).

-Stuart McKenzie (For Good) adapted the novel for the modern screen and teamed up with first-time director Miranda Harcourt to combine the source material into a beautiful-looking film.
+Stuart McKenzie (For Good) adapted the novel for the modern screen and teamed up to co-direct with first-time director Miranda Harcourt to combine the source material into a beautiful-looking film.
 Muted colors and long shots of gray cast a funereal pall across much of the film.
 The directors cleverly set the tone by ensuring that nothing is quite comfortable when it comes to placement of the characters on the screen.
 They’re either too close, too far away, or we don’t see all of them, all adding to the increasing discomfort.
 On the other hand, we're treated to beautiful color palettes and thoughtful slow-motion sequences.
 It’s a combination that is true to the creepy original novel and creates a surprisingly frightening effect.

 The main story is great.
 Thrilling, uncomfortable, satisfying.
 A young woman connecting to the hidden power within herself to save her family from powerful external forces.
 It’s a familiar tale, and one we can easily ascribe meaning to by making parallels to our own struggles growing up.